Seal of Biliteracy Support

 This research will lead to the development of recommended practices, procedures, and materials for ensuring that the Seal of Biliteracy is implemented in a way that expands opportunities for language study, promotes rigorous assessment of language skills, and effectively highlights the valuable skills that foreign language learners and heritage language users can offer to employers and institutions of higher education.

-The AELRC has developed a research into practice brief aimed at high school teachers, administrators and guidance counselors as well as policymakers.
-The AELRC will also incorporate this research into a series of face-to-face and online professional development opportunities in student learning outcomes assessment for language educators, focusing on making them available to and relevant for teachers in heritage programs, community colleges, and other underrepresented settings.
+In addition to the research into practice brief, the AELRC will also incorporate this research into a series of face-to-face and online professional development opportunities in student learning outcomes assessment for language educators, focusing on making them available to and relevant for teachers in heritage programs, community colleges, and other underrepresented settings.
 Thus, we will be able to examine not only the effectiveness of formal language education, but also the impact of the Seal on less commonly taught languages and articulation from secondary to post-secondary contexts.

 A collaboration of the AELRC, Montgomery County Community College, the University of Georgia, the University of Connecticut, Glastonbury [CT] Public Schools, and the National Council of State Supervisors for Languages.